sirajms5/my-library/README.md

 *THE CLEANEST LIBRARY TO KEEP TRACK OF YOU BOOKS COLLECTION FOR ANDROID, 100% FREE, NO ADS AND OPEN-SOURCE*

-My Library, a library for books collection, 100% free, you can add unlimited  amount of books to your library to keep track of what books you Currently Reading, Already Finished Reading, book On Your Wishlist.
+My Library, a library for books collection, 100% free, you can add unlimited  number of books to your library to keep track of what books you Currently Reading, Already Finished Reading, book On Your Wishlist.

 Features: